 These will be integrated seamlessly into the existing mapping based on the CustomerID guide field, transformed, and output to the newly configured destination.

-Whether you’re looking to propagate changes to a destination object or build a complete dataflow pipeline that can respond in real-time to updates and modifications to your source datasets, dynamic layouts can add flexibility to even the most complex data mappings.
+Looking to propagate changes to a destination object or build a complete dataflow pipeline that can respond in real-time to updates and modifications to your source datasets?
+Astera Centerprise lets you add dynamic layouts which add flexibility to even the most complex data mappings.